cinnom/nano-cuckoo/README.md

         objectOutputStream.writeObject( cuckooFilter );
         byte[] serializedBytes = byteOutputStream.toByteArray();

-        // Close the current filter before replacing it cuckooFilter.close();
+        // Close the current filter before replacing it (optional) cuckooFilter.close();

         // Read the serialized filter in from the byte array